 Lung cancer researcher brings a community-focused approach to work

-Francesca Duncan’s day-to-day work can include spending time at a patient's bedside, teaching trainees in her pulmonary clinic, screening patients for lung cancer, and working on manuscripts or grant proposals for her research.
+Francesca Duncan’s day-to-day work can include spending time at a patient's bedside, teaching trainees in her pulmonary clinic, screening patients for lung cancer, and working

 Professor John Turchi and student examining equipment in the lab setting.

-Team Player: Turchi works to drive innovation in lung cancer research
+Team player: Turchi works to drive innovation in lung cancer research

 John Turchi arrived at IU with a novel approach to make platinum-based, DNA-damaging therapies like Cisplatin more effective for lung cancer.
 The approach has paid